skrey/yellow-extensions/features/help/en/how-to-make-a-website.md

 2. Copy all files to your web server.
 3. Open your website in a web browser and select 'Website'.

 Your website is immediately available.
-The installation comes with two pages, 'Home' and 'About'.
+The installation comes with a home page.
 This is just an example to get you started, change everything as you like.
 You can make a website by adding more files and folders.

 When there are problems, please check the [server configuration](server-configuration) or ask the [support](/help/).